-Fridays will be considered as "casual day" throughout the school year.
-Traditional jeans and a CA t-shirt purchased through the CA Booster Club or other authorized dealer.
+Fridays will be considered "casual day" throughout the school year.
+Traditional blue jeans (plain denim) and a CA t-shirt purchased through the CA Booster Club or CA athletic group that your child participates in can be worn.
 CA sweatshirts or pullovers may be worn when the weather warrants such.
 CA wind suits are also acceptable only on game days.
-Abuse of the dress code policy may result in elimination of "casual day" at the discretion of the Headmaster.
+Abuse of the dress code policy may result in elimination of "casual day" at the discretion of the Head of School.

-- Jeans with slits, tears, holes, or frayed edges will not be allowed. - All jeans with belt loops require a belt.
+Jeans with slits, tears, holes, or frayed edges will not be allowed.